-Meet our dedicated staff members…
+Meet our dedicated team…

-Sr. Robin Richard, OP, Assistant Director
+Sr. Robin Richard, OP, ESL Program Manager

-Sr. MaryRuth Leandres, OP, Math Coordinator
+Sr. MaryRuth Leandres, OP, Math Specialist/Tutor

-Sr. Mary Deane, OP, Reading Specialist
+Sr. Mary Deane, OP, Language Arts Specialist/Tutor

-Sr. Mary likes teaching and helping people.
+Sister Mary likes teaching and helping people.
 Her experience in teaching English makes her a valuable addition to the DLC staff.
 She hopes that the ripple effect, not only in getting a GED and a better job, but being treated with dignity, respect and care, will make it easier for learners to share this with others when they leave the DLC.

-Melody Johnson, Reading and Writing Specialist and Trainer
+Melody Johnson, Trainer

 Melody has found that the DLC has given her a mission after she retired from teaching.
 She chose to work at the DLC to help those who are trying to get a better education to improve their lives.
 Education is the way to improve lives, which in turn improves the community.